 Before providing the equations for flow through the fracture, it is necessary to describe the equations for calculating aperture.
 A fracture is defined as being mechanically open if the fracture walls have come out of contact because fluid pressure exceeds the normal stress.
-A fracture is defined as being mechanically closed if the fracture walls are in contact because the fluid pressure is less than the normal stress.
+A fracture is defined as being mechanically closed if 17 where: